Agross09/gopinyin/README.md

 ## 🚧 Development Notice 🚧
 This app does not currently perform caching for its requests to OpenAI, so be mindful of your API usage.

+At the moment, existing cards are static and added cards exist only in memory.
+I'll add a database soon.

+## Todos:
+- Add database to actually save cards
+- Add spaced-repetition system for order of card appearance